We teach Argentine tango as a social dance.

 year of tango study combined with participation at the milongas.

-The typical student has two-three years of regular tango experience.
+The typical student has two-three years of Argentine tango experience.

 Each 300 level course is paired with a corresponding 200 level course.